A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: The Proposed ADMM based FTN Signaling Detection

 \subsection{Generation of Soft-Outputs}

-In order to generate soft-outputs for channel coding, the ADMMSE can be effectively used to reduce the complexity of evaluating the log-likelihood ratio (LLR) as follows.
-Using the idea of the list sphere decoding in \cite{1194444}, the ADMMSE can store a list of vectors returned after $L$ iterations for each of the $\kappa$ initial points.
-The list of vectors returned are the $\kappa$ vectors with the lowest objective function for either (\ref{prob1}) or (\ref{prob2}).
-This is done instead of storing only one vector that achieves the smallest objective value that the ADMMSE finds after $\kappa L$ iterations.
-This candidate list can then be used to approximate the LLR calculations as in the list sphere decoding in \cite{1194444}.
-Hence, instead of searching the whole search space, ADMMSE efficiently produces candidate vectors that contribute the most towards the calculation of the LLR values.
+To generate soft-outputs for channel coding, the ADMMSE can be used to decrease the complexity required to find the log-likelihood ratio (LLR) as follows.
+Using the idea of the list sphere decoding in \cite{1194444}, the ADMMSE can store a set of vectors returned after $L$ iterations for each of the $\kappa$ initial points.
+The set of vectors returned are the $\kappa$ vectors with the lowest objective function for either (\ref{prob1}) or (\ref{prob2}) rather than storing just one vector that achieves the smallest objective value that the ADMMSE finds after $\kappa L$ iterations.
+This set of selected vectors can be used in calculating an approximate value for the LLR as in the list sphere decoding in \cite{1194444}.
+Instead of searching the whole search space, ADMMSE efficiently produces candidate vectors that contribute the most towards the calculation of the LLR values.